Back to Critical Procedures - Index page

 • nasal stuffiness

-These can all occur, but will be minimised if MgSO4 is administered slowly and the patient is observed as above.
+These can all occur, but will be minimized if MgSO4 is administered slowly and the patient is observed as above.

 Antidote